-- a) Whenever making a backup (daily or weekly) include the directories and subdirectories: - C:\elandata (include all subdirectories) - C:\gc (must include subdirectories "data" and "methods", also include other relevant directories)
+Whenever making a backup (daily or weekly) include the directories and subdirectories:

+- C:\elandata (include all subdirectories) or C:\NexIONData (include all subdirectories) - C:\gc (must include subdirectories "data" and "methods", also include other relevant directories) - Other relevant folders and files.

-Before making weekly backups, saving a copy of the WindowsTM event log in the active "elandata" directory will ensure archiving of all recent software system events (including communications between ICP-DRC-MS and ELAN software, as well as times of hard drive defragmentation, and other WindowsTM system events).
+Before making weekly backups, saving a copy of the WindowsTM event log in the active "elandata" or "NexIONdata" directory (whichever is applicable) will ensure archiving of all recent software system events (including communications between ICP-DRC-MS and ELAN® or NexION® software, as well as times of hard drive defragmentation, and other WindowsTM system events).

-b) Secondary Hard Disk Backups

-- If available, use the computer's secondary hard disk to store backup files. - Configure Microsoft Windows® BackupTM (Start > Programs > Accessories > System Tools) program to do a daily backup of the computer's data directories (see Backup Procedures)

-c) Compact Disc (CD) Backups

-- Use the CD writing program installed on the computer to create CD backups (e.g., "Roxio CD Creator"TM, or equivalent software).. - Use CD-R disks only (recordable CDs), not CD-RW disks (rewritable CDs).
+- 1) Secondary, External Hard Drive Backups - If available, use the computer's secondary, external encrypted hard drive to store backup files. - Configure Microsoft Windows® BackupTM (Start > Programs > Accessories > System Tools) or other applicable program to do a daily backup of the computer's data directories (see Backup Procedures). - 2) Compact Disc (CD) Backups - Use the CD writing program installed on the computer to create CD backups (e.g., "Roxio CD Creator"TM, or equivalent software). - Use CD-R disks only (recordable CDs), not CD-RW disks (rewritable CDs).